danimaniarqsoft/notes/pages/Comandos linux.md

 	  ```
 - how to test if port is open #port-test
 	- `telnet [IP ADDRESS | DOMAIN NAME] [PORT]`
-- how to display connected deviced #nmap
+- how to display connected devices #nmap
 	- `sudo nmap -sn 123.23.4.0/24`